There's no end to yoga's stellar hip-opening stretches, but pigeon pose is MVP-level.

 You Might: Have a History of Knee Problems

-Chances are you've had problems with your knees in the past — anything from meniscus tears to arthritis.
-But if your knee history is spotless, it could be that you're simply not used to putting pressure on the knee, in which case the pain should disappear the more you practice the pose.
+Chances are you've had problems with your knees in the past, like meniscus tears or arthritis.
+But if your knee history is spotless, it could be that you're simply not used to putting pressure on your knee, in which case the pain should disappear the more you practice the pose.

 If You: Have Lower Back Pain